When I moved from Massachusetts to Texas, I learned real fast how to automate my investment business.

 Unless you are spending all your free time doing research about your site, you probably won’t learn all the intricacies required to get to the top page.

-OnCarrot will set up your lead generation site based upon the type of business you are running.
+OnCarrot will set up your lead generation site based on the type of business you are running.
 You can choose from pre-made optimized articles, then schedule them to be published.

 Once you select the content you want, simply edit the content to change the location and adjust the information to meet your goals.